KomoGit/Docker-Developer-Environments/README.md

 # PHP
-Allowing you to developer and debug PHP Applications without needing to install to machine itself.
+Allowing you to develop and debug PHP Applications without needing to install to machine itself.